6 Places In New York That Are Like A Caribbean Paradise In The Summer

 Skaneateles Lake is located in the central part of the state and is a summer paradise in New York.
 It's both the highest and the cleanest of the Finger Lakes.
 Tucked in between ridges, the scenery around Skaneateles is stunning.
 There's a ton to do in the area, but we'll forgive you if you decide to lounge out by the water all day.
 The area is popular with swimmers, fishermen, and boaters.
-It's no wonder why people call Skaneateles Lake the most beautiful lake in the country!
+It's no wonder why people call Skaneateles Lake the most beautiful lake in the country and a great way to spend a New York summer.

 "Ontarí'io" means "great lake" in the Huron language, and that is certainly a designation we can agree with!
 This will be one of your new favorite beaches in New York.
 The Lake Ontario region has a massive biodiversity of plants and animals.
 It also offers a diverse array of options for recreation.
 Whether you prefer fishing, kayaking, swimming, or just relaxing, you can do it here.
 There are so many beaches along Lake Ontario's shore that are worth checking out.